 Proposals

 The Honors Thesis proposal should be a full statement of the topic, the scope of the study, the methodology, and the materials to be used in the research.
-Proposals should be approximately five pages long, including the reading list.
-The proposal is a demonstration of a commitment to an extensive study, so it should be developed in close consultation with the faculty supervisor.
-An initial proposal should be prepared at the end of the spring term, and refined in reading and research in the summer months.
-The Academic Standards Committee now expects that proposals will be submitted for review at the end of the spring term prior to the fall registration for Honors Research or, at least prior to the first week of fall semester classes.
+Proposals should be approximately 4-5 pages long, including the reading list.
+The proposal is a demonstration of a commitment to an extensive study, so it should be developed in close consultation with a supporting ILR faculty member.
+An initial proposal should be prepared by the end of the spring term, and further refined in reading and research in the summer months.
+The Academic Standards and Integrity Committee expects that proposals will be submitted for review starting at the end of the spring term and over the early summer months, but no later than one week prior to the first week of fall semester classes.
+The final deadline for submission of proposals is August 15.
+No exceptions or extensions will be granted beyond that time frame.
+All proposals must be submitted via email to ilr_oss@cornell.edu to be considered.

 Schedules and Expectations